kazmisohail/ParkingSpaceDetection/.ipynb_checkpoints/README-checkpoint.md

 I used YOLO(v11n) model to detect cars in parking and Roboflow for data annotation and then export it in YOLO format to use it in model training.

 ## 2. Parking Lot Segmentation

+I used UNET to train the model for parking lot segmentation.
+From  Roboflow, I annotate data and then export it in COCO JSON format.
+I created mask image using the coco json file, and images and mask images are used to train the UNET model.

+## Integration

+An IoU-based function integrates both model outputs to determine occupancy status.

+To run the project:
+Install all of the required libraries using pip (OpenCV, TensorFlow, PyTorch, ultralytics).
+Configure Jupyter Notebook for development.